The Physics Classroom

 About the Physics Classroom

-The Physics Classroom is an online, free-to-use physics website developed primarily for high school physics students and teachers.
+The Physics Classroom is an online, free to use physics website developed primarily for beginning physics students and their teachers.
 The website features a variety of sections intended to support both teachers and students in the tasks of learning and teaching physics.

 The Physics Classroom Tutorial is among the most popular sections of the website.
 The Tutorial covers basic physics topics using informative graphics and an easy-to-understand language.
 Each unit is divided into lessons and sub-lessons.
 A lesson resembles the type and extent of coverage typically given to that topic in class.
 The sub-lessons are accompanied by Check Your Understanding sections, providing an opportunity to assess one's understanding of the lesson material.
 The Tutorial, when combined with other sections at this site, provides a student of physics a great opportunity to learn and to test their physics understanding.

 Other popular sections of the website that promote and deepen a student's learning include the Minds On Physics Internet Modules (commonly referred to as MOP), The Calculator Pad, and The Review Session.
-The MOP modules provide a student with an intense, interactive exercise in answering questions that pertain to a very narrow topic.
-Instant feedback to student answers is provided and when a pattern of missing is observed, students are directed to question-specific help that will assist in correcting misunderstandings.
+The MOP modules provide a student with an intense, interactive exercise in answering questions that target common conceptual misunderstandings.
+Instant feedback to student answers is provided.
+When a pattern of missing is observed, students are directed to question-specific help that will assist in correcting misunderstandings.
 The Calculator Pad provides students an exercise in solving physics word problems.
 Each problem is accompanied by an answer and an audio file that provides detailed direction on how to solve the problem.
 This section is ideally suited to serve those students who need guided practice with solving physics problems.
 The Review Session serves as a test review tool for students who are preparing for an upcoming physics test.
 The questions are provided on one page and the answers, explanations and solutions are provided on a different page.
 A link (or several links) accompanies each question; the links direct students to a page at the Tutorial that addresses the topic.

-The Physics Classroom tutorial pages were written by Tom Henderson.
-Tom has been teaching physics and chemistry at Glenbrook South High School in Glenview, Illinois since 1989.
-He is a graduate of the University of Illinois where he received degrees in Chemical Engineering and Chemistry.
+The Physics Classroom was written and developed by Tom Henderson.
+Tom taught physics and chemistry at Glenbrook South High School in Glenview, Illinois from 1989 through 2020.
+He has been working full-time on The Physics Classroom project since June of 2020.
+Tom is a graduate of the University of Illinois where he received degrees in Chemical Engineering and Chemistry.
 Tom has been working tirelessly on the development of the website since 1996.
-When not teaching and not working on The Physics Classroom, Tom enjoys time with his family, gardening, home projects, reading, and outdoor activities.
+Since the sale of the company to Trevor in June of 2024, Tom has transitioned to full-time content developer.
+When not working on The Physics Classroom, Tom enjoys time with his family, gardening, home projects, reading, and outdoor activities.

 Current and Future Plans